Hadleigh-Schwartz/hadleigh-opendatacam/README.md

 # Initial setup

-Once you have set up your Jetson computer and followed the instructions [here](https://github.com/opendatacam/opendatacam) to set up the original version of opendatacam on your machine, follow these instructions.
+Once you have set up your Jetson computer and followed the instructions [here](https://github.com/opendatacam/opendatacam) to set up the original version of opendatacam on your machine, complete the steps below.
 This will prepare you to use our custom version of opendatacam and run start_cam.sh.
 You only need to do this once.